DawidSac24/ContentManager/README.md

 4. Click "Load Unpacked"
 5. Select the extracted folder

+How to Compile the project :

+1. run "npm run build"
+2. Go to `chrome://extensions`
+3. Enable Developer Mode
+4. Click "Load Unpacked"
+5. Select the "dist" folder

 ## ⚙️ How It Works

 1. **Create Contexts**: Define different contexts with custom names and icons